jaredly/j3/Roadmap.md

+# I should really clean up the "produceItems" concept.
+like ... really there should be (0-1) product, (0-1) type maybe, (0-n) errors

+THEN I can only throttle the height of the errors, which is what causes things to bork around. welll and the appearance / disappearance of a product.
+Although I also want to be smarter about that, and display the most recently working product, with a "stale" marker if it is stale.
+Which would also be enabled by this change.

+OK BUT BEFORE
+I go off on that chase, let's close the loop on `ask`s, and make a working "guess this number" game.

 # IDEAS

 - effecvts like http routes, e.g. a `platform` could do a star match on requested effects to e.g. provide a typed k/v store?